DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 ### pvOptGUI

-#### Ubuntu 18.04
+#### Ubuntu 18.04/20.04

-First download the pre-compiled pvOptGUI package: [pvOptGUI_Ubuntu1804](https://github.com/DAFoam/files/releases/tag/pvOptGUI) and the airfoil aerodynamic optimization plugin [pvOptAirfoil_Ubuntu1804_latest.so](https://github.com/DAFoam/files/releases/tag/pvOptGUI)
+First, download the pre-compiled pvOptGUI package for your version of Ubuntu: [pvOptGUI_Ubuntu](https://github.com/DAFoam/files/releases/tag/pvOptGUI) and the airfoil aerodynamic optimization plugin [pvOptAirfoil_Ubuntu_latest.so](https://github.com/DAFoam/files/releases/tag/pvOptGUI)

-Then run the following command in the terminal to extract the pvOptGUI package to your home directory
+Then run the following command in the terminal to extract the pvOptGUI package to your home directory, change 1804 to the installed Ubuntu version.

 <pre>
 tar -xvf pvOptGUI_Ubuntu1804.tar.gz $HOME/pvOptGUI